BizerraGuU/BizerraGuU/README.md

 ## 💻 OutPut

 Ok, this is just a joke.
-I'm learnig Java, so i decided just to right a short presentation in 'code-like'.
+I'm learning Java, so i decided just to right a short presentation in 'code-like'.

 My name is Gustavo Bezerra de Andrade.
 I'm Brazilian.
 I'm partipatin of a BootCamp, so now I'm felling so excited to the future of my career, my studies.
 If you what to reach me, there it is: